 You will have the chance to attend an A Level student conference in Westminster where a number of prominent politicians will talk on topics relevant to your course and answer any questions you have.
-Recent speakers have included Nigel Farage, Jacob Rees-Mogg and Chuka Umunna.
-You will also be able to attend talks from guest speakers from the worlds of politics, law and journalism who visit the college during the year.
+Recent speakers have included Jeremy Corbyn, Jacob Rees-Mogg and Sajid Javid.

+You will also be able to attend talks from guest speakers from the worlds of politics, law and journalism who visit the college during the year, such as the Law Society.